NLnetLabs/incremental-deleg/draft-homburg-deleg.md

 We are using RR type code 65280 for experiments.

-Jesse van Zutphen has built a proof of concept implementation supporting extensible delegations as specified in a previous version of this document {{?I-D.homburg-deleg-incremental-deleg-00}} for the Unbound recursive resolver as part of his master thesis for the Security and Network Engineering master program of the University of Amsterdam {{JZUTPHEN}}.
+Jesse van Zutphen has built a proof of concept implementation supporting IDELEG delegations as specified in a previous version of this document {{?I-D.homburg-deleg-incremental-deleg-00}} for the Unbound recursive resolver as part of his master thesis for the Security and Network Engineering master program of the University of Amsterdam {{JZUTPHEN}}.
 Jesse's implementation has been adapted to query for the IDELEG RR types (with code point 65280).
 This version is available in the `ideleg` branch of the `NLnetLabs/unbound` github repository {{IDELEG4UNBOUND}}.
 Note that this implementation does not yet support {{behavior-with-auth-support (optimized behaviour)}}, and also does not yet follow AliasMode IDELEG RRs.